jestjs/jest/website/versioned_docs/version-24.0/MockFunctions.md

 expect(mockFunc).toMatchSnapshot();
 ```

-These matchers are really just sugar for common forms of inspecting the `.mock` property.
+These matchers are sugar for common forms of inspecting the `.mock` property.
 You can always do this manually yourself if that's more to your taste or if you need to do something more specific:

 ```javascript
 // The mock function was called at least once